coreybruyere/530-framework/README.md

 ####Naming Conventions
 * **Content-layer semantics are already served by HTML** elements and other attributes.
 * **Class names impart little or no useful semantic information to** machines or human visitors unless it is part of a small set of agreed upon (and machine readable) names – Microformats.
-* **The primary purpose of a class name is to be a hook for CSS (Use ID's for JS on unique selectors. prefix all JS hooks with 'js-').** If you don’t need to add presentation and behaviour to your web documents, then you probably don’t need classes in your HTML.
+* **The primary purpose of a class name is to be a hook for CSS (Use ID's for JS on unique selectors.
+Prefix all JS hooks with 'js-').** If you don’t need to add presentation and behaviour to your web documents, then you probably don’t need classes in your HTML.
 * **Class names should communicate _useful_ information to _developers_.** It’s helpful to understand what a specific class name is going to do when you read a DOM snippet, especially in multi-developer teams where front-enders won’t be the only people working with HTML components.

 **Info on naming => [http://nicolasgallagher.com/about-html-semantics-front-end-architecture/](http://nicolasgallagher.com/about-html-semantics-front-end-architecture/)**